True Fungi (Eumycophyta) 1

 spores such as microconidia, blastospores, and arthrospores.
 Microconidia are

-either directly from a hypha, or from any other cell.
-Arthrospores (Gr. arthron
+formed by budding either directly from a hypha, or from any other cell.

-= joint + sporos = seed, spore) are formed by the
+Arthrospores (Gr. arthron = joint + sporos = seed, spore) are formed

 from oidia.
 All three of these germinate to form mycelium and function the